toneloc/plugins/utxoracle/README.md

 #### Build the Container for Output Amounts Bell Curve:
 - Establishes a range for the bell curve bins to contain output amounts.
-- Fills the bell curve bins with calculated Bitcoin amounts, ranging from 100 sats (1e-6 btc) to 100k (1e5) btc.
+- Fills the bell curve bins with calculated Bitcoin amounts.

 #### Get All Output Amounts from the Last 144 Blocks:
 - Fetches the current block count and sets the range to the last 144 blocks for analysis.